 The ability to write a good essay starts from efficient and careful planning.
 It is mostly believed that the research, formatting and other aspects of an essay are as important as the actual essay itself.
 Following are the main purposes of creating an Essay Plan:

-· An Essay Plan ensures that the writer has all the logical and clear ideas in order.
-In this way, an EssayPlan helps the marker or the reader, to follow the details provided in the essay.
+· Ensures that the writer has all the logical and clear ideas in order.
+In this way, an essay plan helps the marker or the reader, to follow the details provided in the essay.

-· An Essay Plan makes the process of essay writing more organised, which eventually reduces the time one takes to write an essay.
+· Makes the process of essay writing more organised, which eventually reduces the time one takes to write an essay.

-· An Essay plan provides the desired precision and direction to an essay.
+· Provides the desired precision and direction to an essay.
 While preparing an essay plan, you can edit or add any details into your essay, so that your plan and the essay are created side by side.

-· An Essay plan allows one to write strategically, and to come up with some of the key points before finalizing the order.
+· Allows one to write strategically, and to come up with some of the key points before finalizing the order.
 Fixing issues with the overall structure will resolve more than 80% of the issues in an essay.

 Who can help with essay planning?

 Organizing your thoughts and ideas into a plan provides help with creating a coherent argument and keeps the writer's main focus on the process of essay writing.
 However, it is always a good idea to share your ideas or seek others' help to increase the effectiveness of your essay planning process.
 To create an effective essay plan, it is better to seek help from your course tutor (lecturer or teacher), peers (your fellow students) and the marker of your work.
 Their constructive responses will make your work much easier and you will be able to develop your essay plan more effectively and more quickly.